 Sounds a lot like risk assessment, doesn’t it?
 So, to protect workers from unnecessary harm, logic would have it that organizations, amongst their other initiatives, should focus on helping their employees become better at identifying and managing risk in their work.
 And yet, many organizations continue to struggle to create risk assessment processes that provide real value.

-Let’s quickly explore some of the key pitfalls that organizations face when trying to improve their workforce’s ability to manage risk, and look at a few simple ways to overcome these challenges:
+In this blog, we’ll explore some of the key pitfalls that organizations face when trying to improve their workforce’s ability to manage risk.
+We’ll also look at a few simple ways to overcome these challenges.

 Simplicity is key to driving adoption.
 The easier it is to do something, the more likely people will do it.
 The same principle applies to risk assessment.

 It’s why many organizations create risk assessment tools.
-By creating standardized checklists, complete with checkboxes that workers can tick off to identify hazards and required controls, the intent is to make risk assessment simpler, more consistent, and more repeatable.
+By creating standardized checklists, that workers can tick off to identify hazards and required controls, risk assessment is made simpler, more consistent, and more repeatable.

 But checklists don’t inherently lead to good risk assessments.
 A good checklist isn’t one that enables workers to document every single thing that might happen, or create a bulletproof record that can stand up to legal scrutiny if something goes wrong.
 Good checklists are designed to stimulate conversation.
 To get workers thinking about what might happen, and what they need to do to prevent it from happening.